y1ngyang/ReGraph/README.md

 **ReGraph** includes data structures for representation of typed graphs, both directed (`TypedDiGraph`) and undirected (`TypedGraph`).
 They are inherited from [NetworkX] (https://networkx.github.io/) graphs, therefore can be operated as any graph in the context of the reach functionality available in NetworkX.

 Graph rewriting is performed by an object of the class `Rewriter` which is initialised with the target graph for rewriting.
 Rewriting is performed in-place, so the initial graph is modified in course of rewriting.
-Two graph rewriting modes are available: declarative (implementing [sesqui-pushout rewriting](http://link.springer.com/chapter/10.1007%2F11841883_4)) and declarative (sequence of primitive operations on the graph).
+Two graph rewriting modes are available: declarative (implementing [sesqui-pushout rewriting](http://link.springer.com/chapter/10.1007%2F11841883_4)) and imperative (sequence of primitive operations on the graph).

 Every graph can have a meta-model, so it is possible to construct a cascade of graphs, where the graph on each level would type the the graph immediately above.
 In addition to simple graph rewriting, the **ReGraph** library provides the class `GraphModeler`, which implements a way to propagate specific changes (stable for cloning and deletion) in the graph at any level to the upper levels automatically.